 Photographs are an indisputable record of a moment in time.
 A picture can convey the facts and devastation of your personal injury and property damage.
 If you have experienced damages as a result of another party’s negligence, you or a bystander should photograph the facts that surround the event and any visible injuries that you sustained.
 It is important to photograph the negligent property conditions that caused the accident.
-These might include a wet floor, loose flooring, insufficient lighting or a broken handrail.
+These might include a wet floor, loose flooring, insufficient lighting, or a broken handrail.

 Evidence usually doesn’t last forever.
 Memories can fade, and visible signs of injuries may lessen over time.
 Defective items that caused the accident are usually repaired or replaced.
 Photographs provide a permanent record of the accident scene and damages.
-They provide vital information to the jurors and insurance company that you may not be able to prove verbally.
+They provide vital information to the jurors and insurance company that you may not prove verbally.
 Garrison Law, a professional Indianapolis law firm, can assess your photographs.
 The legal team may discover details that initially went unnoticed.
 This is especially true if you take many photographs from various angles.
 The responsible party may challenge your recollection of the facts.
 Yet, photographs are rarely disputed.

 Photographs increase the credibility of your claim.
 The evidence has a powerful impact on the insurance company and jurors.
 Police officers and insurance companies take photographs of accident scenes during their investigations.
 If you’re involved in an accident, remember to photograph the scene and your damages.
 Photographs increase the potential that you will receive the compensation that you need to recover from your accident.